ptrandev/donutdeflector.github.io/_posts/2018-06-01-the-making-of-mendeleev.md

 eventually be able to understand how to approach the problem and solve it.

-At times during the development process, I felt like I wasn't making very good progress or forgetting to implement certain features.
+At times during the development process, I felt like I wasn't making very good progress or was forgetting to implement certain features.
 I had to figure out a method of keeping organized so I decided to use Trello to track my tasks.
 Trello greatly improved my perceived and actual productivity.
 It allowed me to keep track of features I needed to implement, bugs I needed to fix, and changes